BUSINESS

 EPLI typically covers the costs associated with defending against employment-related claims, including legal fees, settlements, and judgments.
 It may also cover the costs of investigations and other related expenses.

-EPLI is important because it helps to protect businesses from the financial impact of employment-related claims, which can be significant and can damage a business’s reputation and employee morale.
+EPLI helps to protect businesses from the financial impact of employment-related claims, which can be significant and can damage a business’s reputation and employee morale.
 EPLI can also help businesses to comply with legal requirements related to employee rights and reduce the risk of employment-related claims.

 Also read: Complete Guide to Domain Flipping